tensorflow/tensorflow/g3doc/OpDefinitions.md

 should presumably be influenced by the design of the assembler/disassembler logic that LLVM backends get for free for machine instructions.

-The short form/custom emitter form of the operation is specified using a string with matching operation name, operands and attributes.
-With the ability to express additional information that needs to be parsed to build the operation:
+The custom assembly form emitter form of the operation is specified using a string with matching operation name, operands and attributes.
+With the ability to express additional information that needs to be parsed to build the
+operation:

 ```tablegen
 tfl.Add $lhs, $rhs {fused_activation_function: